Pell City, Alabama: 2000 census

-In 2012, having surpassed a population of 12,000 residents, Pell City became only the 14th municipality in Alabama to change its form of government to a Council-Manager form of government.
-Under this form of government, the city council appoints a City Manager who then oversees the day-to-day operations of the city.
-While the mayor's position does not have a vote on matters that come before the council, the mayor may use his discretion to veto certain items.
-The current City Manager is Brian Muenger, who served in the same capacity for City of Talladega, Alabama.

-Development
+Economy

 In 2015, Pell City residents were given the opportunity to vote on the legalization of Sunday alcohol sales.
 A study commissioned by the City of Pell City projected a $6.8 million economic impact if the referendum passed.
 On August 11, citizens voted 74% in favor of the referendum.
 On August 23, businesses were allowed to begin selling alcohol on Sundays for the first time.
 Likely due to the passage of this referendum, several corporate entities immediately entered into negotiations to open new restaurants and sports bars within the city.
 Buffalo Wild Wings announced its intention to build a brand new restaurant in late 2015.
 Construction and training were completed in October 2016, and the restaurant opened on November 7, 2016.

 The city announced in June 2016 that it had entered into an agreement with Premiere Cinemas to develop a new 40,000 sq ft entertainment center which would include seven movie screens, a 10-lane bowling alley, a cafe, arcade and event rooms.
 The complex opened to the public on January 17, 2019.

-Healthcare

-Located in Pell City is the Colonel Robert L. Howard State Veterans Home, a nursing home and long-term care facility serving the entire county.
-The veterans home is a 280-bed facility built in a neighborhood-style of several small cottage clusters, instead of one large institution.
-The veterans home is named for Alabama native and Medal of Honor recipient Colonel Robert L. Howard.
+Government